rafalmiedzinski/Z-lambda/README.md

 # Z-lambda
-Z-lambda is a software application designed for analyzing and modeling laser-induced thermal effects in materials.
-It provides advanced tools for processing experimental data and simulating laser-material interactions, making it a valuable resource for researchers and engineers working in materials science and related fields.
+Z-lambda is a software for investigating heat transfer during z-scan experiments with isotropic transparent solids.
+The software allows for the modeling and analysis of laser radiation heat and thermal conductivity coefficient for the sample being tested.
+It is designed to be user-friendly, flexible, and open-source, making it accessible for researchers and scientists in the field of materials science and optics.